ortus-docs/coldbox-docs/event_handlers/how_are_events_called.md

 > **Hint** : You can even change the `event` variable name by updating the `EventName` setting in your `coldbox` configuration directive.

-Ok, so now that we know how we can determine what event to execute, how do we write the events since they are used by convention?

 ## Event Syntax
 So in order to call them you will use the following event syntax notation format: